Before there was the Cullen Davis case in 1976, before there was the Kristi Koslow case in 1992, there was the Mary Clark case.

 Fast-forward to 1955.
 Now the house at 1452 West Jessamine Street also was temporarily vacant.
 Because Mary Clark of that address had just been jailed for the murder of her husband two years earlier.
 Her attorney complained that “police have had Mary Clark five times since this thing happened.
 They’ve had five chances to get a confession if she had anything to say.”
 Also arrested was underworld overachiever Tincy Eggleston and ex-convict Harry Huggins.
 Eggleston, forty-six and wearing only shorts, had been arrested in an apartment in the company of a twenty-one-year-old woman.
 Huggins earlier had told police that an “instigator” had promised Huggins, Eggleston, and a third man $10,000 and some jewelry to kill William P. Clark in a fake robbery.
 Huggins said that the instigator had given the three men a “map” of the Clark house.
 Huggins said that he, Eggleston, and the third man gained entry to the Clark house and that Eggleston killed Clark.
 Eggleston later went to the instigator to settle and was given $6,000 and two diamond rings.
 Police said Huggins had taken police to the Clark house and reenacted the crime to their satisfaction.

 On April 8, 1955 Mrs. Clark, Henry Huggins, and Tincy Eggleston were charged in the murder.
 Also charged as the third man at the Clark house during the murder was Jacksboro Highway police character Cecil Green.
-Investigators claimed that Mrs. Clark had promised Eggleston $10,000 to kill her husband.
+Investigators claimed that Mrs. Clark had promised Eggleston $10,000 to kill her husband before he could write her out of his will.
 She was charged with being an accomplice to murder, which carried the same penalty as murder, the maximum penalty being death in the electric chair.
 Mrs. Clark denied knowing the other three suspects.
 Her attorney said Mary Clark played bridge “with some of the best women in this town.”

 Suspect Harry Huggins said he had participated in the crime with the understanding that William P. Clark would be only robbed, not killed.
 He said he “spilled” his story to police because his conscience bothered him over the murder and because he had had a falling-out with his two partners in crime.
 Police Chief Cato Hightower said Huggins had been offered no reward or immunity from prosecution for his information.